hhd-dev/hhd/docs/http.md

 > Warning: the post endpoint may lock for up to 5+ seconds.
 > Use a separate fetch thread/promise!
-> Typically it will be much less than 1s
+> Typically, it will be much less than 1 second.

 Example call (token disabled):
 ```bash